 Now, don’t immediately panic!
-I, too, was once the guiri that thought my tostada de tomate was ready to be consumed when it was placed in front of me.
-However, from careful observation, I have come to discover that there is a very serious ritual when it comes to preparing your tostada de tomate for optimal enjoyment.
+We have also been in the place where we thought that our tostadas de tomate were ready to be consumed when it was placed in front of us in any local cafetería.
+Over time, however, you learn that there is a very serious ritual when it comes to preparing your tostada de tomate for optimal enjoyment.
 Here are the details…

 1.)
-Depending on the café you eat breakfast at, your toast will either come with pureed tomate already spread onto the bread or it will come in a little dish on the side.
-If served on the side, you obviously want to go ahead and spoon it all onto the toast.
+The tomato: Depending on the café you eat breakfast at, your toast will either come with pureed tomato already spread onto the bread or it will come in a little dish on the side.
+If served on the side, you will want to go ahead and spoon it all onto the toast.

 3.)
-The salt: You will probably also find that there is olive oil and salt are the only seasonings left on the tables in many cafés in Spain?
+The salt: You will probably also find that there is olive oil and salt left on all the tables in many cafés in Spain.
 Tostadas de tomate are one of the big reasons why!
 Be sure to add both before enjoying your breakfast to get a truly Spanish experience.
 We recommend adding a pinch of salt to your tostada to bring out the flavors of the tomato and olive oil.

 4.)
 The olive oil: Finally, to finish off your tostada, we highly recommend you pour some olive oil generously over the salt, tomato, and bread allowing it to carry the mixture of flavors through the holes mentioned before.
-(And when I say generously, I do mean generously―many Spaniards I see will literally have their tostada dripping in oil.
-It’s fresh, flavorful, and delicious in Spain, don’t underestimate the power of some good old aceite de oliva!)
+You might be surprised at first but many Spaniards will add enough oil so that their tostada is dripping.
+Luckily, olive oil is fresh, flavorful, and delicious in Spain, not to mention healthy!
+(Find more about Spanish olive oil here.)

 And voila!
 Your tostada de tomate is now Spanish-level ready for devouring!